saigegit/SAIGE-doc/docs/single_step2.md

 * Conditional analysis based summary stats can be performed (--condition) can be performed in Step 2
 * To query and test a subset of markers
 * * both variant IDs (chr:pos_ref/alt) and range of chromosome positions (chr start end) can be specified for BGEN input (--idstoIncludeFile, --rangestoIncludeFile)
-* --numLinesOutput can be used to specify the number of markers to test and output as one chunk. default=1000.
+* --markers_per_chunk can be used to specify the number of markers to test and output as one chunk. default=10000.
+Note that a small number may slow down the job.
+It is required that this number is >= 1000.
 * If LOCO=TRUE (by default), --chrom MUST be specified, so only genotype/dosage file should only contain one chromosome
 * For VCF/BCF/SAV input, --vcfField=DS to test dosages and  --vcfField=GT to test genotypes
 * By default, Missing genotypes/dosages will be imputed as the best guessed gentoypes/dosages (as round(2*freq) with --impute_method=best_guess).
 Note that currently dropping samples with missing genotypes/dosages is not supported